json-api/json-api/format/index.md

 Concepts of order, as expressed in the naming of pagination links, **MUST** remain consistent with JSON API's [sorting rules](#fetching-sorting).

-The `page` query parameter is reserved for servers to use to specify pagination.
+The `page` query parameter is reserved for pagination.
+Servers and clients **SHOULD** use this key for pagination operations.

 > Note: JSON API is agnostic about the pagination strategy used by a server.
 Effective pagination strategies include (but are not limited to):